bendwyer/keepalived/README.md

 Shared Virtual IP - **10.10.10.99** (**VIP**)<br>

 ## Setup IP binding on each server
-keepalived uses a shared virtual IP (VIP) to communicate service status between servers.
+**keepalived** uses a **VIP** to communicate service status between servers.
 For Ubuntu, the ability to bind IPs not defined in the interfaces file needs to be enabled.

 - Perform the following steps on both servers.

-1. Open the sysctl.conf file
+1. Open the sysctl.conf file.<br>
 `sudo vi /etc/sysctl.conf`
-2. Add the following line at the end of the file `net.ipv4.ip_nonlocal_bind = 1`
+2. Add the following line at the end of the file.<br>
+`net.ipv4.ip_nonlocal_bind = 1`
-3. Make the new setting take effect
+3. Make the new setting take effect.<br>
 `sudo sysctl -p`

 ## Install HAProxy
-The HAProxy version available from the Ubuntu repos is always out of date.
-Instead, the latest stable version of HAProxy can be obtained from a custom repo.
+The **HAProxy** version available from the Ubuntu repos is always out of date.
+Instead, the latest stable version of **HAProxy** can be obtained from a custom repo.
 The following site is useful for determining specfic installation steps for Debian distros: https://haproxy.debian.net/

 The installation steps specific to Ubuntu 16.04 are included below.

+- Perform the following steps on both servers.

-- Add the repo and dependencies
+1. Add the repo and dependencies
 ```
 sudo apt install software-properties-common
 sudo add-apt-repository ppa:vbernat/haproxy-1.7
 ```
-- Download and install haproxy
+2. Download and install haproxy
 ```
 sudo apt update
 sudo apt install haproxy